curl/everything-curl/usingcurl/uploads.md

 Therefore, you may need to explicitly redirect the downloaded data to a file (using shell redirect '>', `-o` or similar) to get the progress meter displayed for upload.

+## Globbing

+curl also supports [globbing](../cmdline/urls/globbing.md) in the `-T` argument so you can opt to easily upload a range of files:

+    curl -T 'image[1-99].jpg' ftp://ftp.example.com/upload/

+or a series of files:

+    curl -T '{file1,file2}' https://example.com/upload/

+or

+    curl -T '{Huey,Dewey,Louie}.jpg' ftp://ftp.example.com/nephews/